astuder/dAISy/Firmware/readme.md

 **hw3: dAISy USB 3 - square 2, MSP430F5503 MCU**

 This is the version [that I currently sell on Tindie](https://www.tindie.com/products/astuder/daisy-ais-receiver/).
 Note that the MSP430 MCU is in a QFN package.
+PCB color can be different.

 ![dAISy USB 3](../Pictures/dAISyUSB3.jpg)

 **hw2: dAISy USB 2 - square 1, MSP430F5508 MCU**

 This was the first version sold on Tindie.
 Note the MCU is in a QFP package (with leads).
+PCB color can be different.

 ![dAISy USB 2](../Pictures/dAISyUSB2.jpg)